I’ll show you how to calculate conduit size for cables and wires fast and easily. It’s a great way to check tedious hand calculations.

 Difference between wires and cables

-Wire: A single conductor, usually made of copper or aluminum.
+A wire is a single conductor, usually made of copper or aluminum.

-Cable: A group of conductors or two or more insulated wires bundled together.
-For example, several insulated wires wrapped in one jacket.
+A cable, on the other hand, consists of a group of conductors, or two or more insulated wires bundled together.
+Picture several insulated wires wrapped in one protective jacket – that’s a cable!

 The conventional way how to calculate conduit size for cables and wires

-In this example, we’ll size a Schedule 40 PVC conduit for the below-listed wires.
-The sizing will be per the National Electrical Code (NEC).
+In this example, we’ll size a Schedule 40 PVC conduit for the wires listed below, according to the National Electrical Code (NEC).

 Circuit # | Number of wires | Insulation Type | Gauge |